Blog

 Discover the best OSINT threads

 Some of the best OSINT techniques and workflows can be found on Twitter.
-The issue with Twitter is that they break them up into multiple messages so discovering threads can be difficult if the post doesn’t specifically say it’s a thread.
+The issue with Twitter is that they break them up into multiple messages, so discovering threads can be difficult if the post doesn’t specifically say it’s a thread.
 If you’ve read a thread on Twitter before, you have likely seen people tagging apps like ThreadReaderApp to consolidate the thread into one post.
 What you might not know is that you can query all threads they create on their website just by searching for #OSINT.

 Collect onion URLs automatically

 Because the dark web doesn’t have a free, unified search engine like Google, OSINT researchers who don’t have access to a service like Flashpoint have to either hunt for it manually or rely on static databases like dark.fail to find more.
-OnionSearch aggregates the search results of multiple dark web search engines that index these links allowing you to search for things in multiple places at once.
+OnionSearch aggregates the search results of multiple dark web search engines that index these links, allowing you to search for things in multiple places simultaneously.
 If you’re looking for a free tool to discover new dark web URLs, OnionSearch is worth checking out.

 Remove web elements more efficiently